You want smart political talk without the meltdowns?

 He said inflation was transitory.

-And that's why you had that shock uh when Trump comes in and tries to correct all of them at the same time.
+And that's why you had that shock when Trump comes in and tries to correct all of them at the same time.

-And you can debate whether maybe he could have spaced it out a little bit and and lessened the pain.
+And you can debate whether maybe he could have spaced it out a little bit and lessened the pain.

 But they had to be confronted.

-You you just cannot have an open border, and Trump that's his big victory so far.
+You just cannot have an open border.

-And then when you're looking at a thirty-seven trillion dollar national debt, where by and um people don't understand that before he left office, Biden signed paperwork that would have extended the debt ten trillion more dollars funded and and people don't understand why doge was necessary why musk came in why yes wasteful spending crazy stuff sure that was the headline but when you had an administration that was basically
+And then when you're looking at a $37 trillion national debt, and people don't understand that before he left office, Biden signed paperwork that would have extended the debt $10 trillion more dollars funded.

-just okay every single thing, every expenditure you could possibly have, in 10 years you're going to get a $50 trillion debt.
+But when you had an administration that was basically just okaying every single thing, every spenditure you could possibly have, in 10 years, you're going to have a $50 trillion debt.

-And I'll give you one example, because this is a big Democratic propaganda talking point, Medicaid.
+And I'll give you one example because this is a big Democratic propaganda talking point, Medicaid.

 I don't know one program the Democrats want to stop or cut outside of the Defense Department.

-And and and hear me out on this Doge already is headed towards two hundred billion dollars identified that they can find waste fraud abuse corruption and and and still savings and some discipline in in the budgetary process.
+Doge already is headed towards $200 billion identified that they can find waste, fraud, abuse, corruption, and still savings and some discipline in the budgetary process.

 Well, Reagan dropped the top marginal rate from 70 to 28 percent.